glouw/blog/_posts/2020-05-30-CPU-Shaders.md

 A cool exercise nonetheless.
 I have never seen water rendered on the CPU looking this good, but at this point, even on an i5-3320M with 4 logical cores, this renderer may as well be a ray tracer with its 0.5 FPS render speed.

+Anyway, checkout the source if you like.
+The creation and tunnel shaders are totally worth studying.
+I will maybe return one day and breakdown the math behind the seascape shader.